 Documentation for datashader is primarily provided in the form of Jupyter notebooks.
-To understand which plotting problems datashader helps you avoid, you can start with our plotting pitfalls notebook.
-To see the steps in the datashader pipeline in detail, you can start with our pipeline notebook.
-Or you may want to start with detailed case studies of datashader in action, such as our NYC Taxi notebook and US Census notebook.
-Additional notebooks showing how to use datashader for other applications or data types are viewable on Anaconda Cloud and can be downloaded in runnable form at our Github site.
+To understand which plotting problems datashader helps you avoid, you can start with our Plotting Pitfalls notebook.
+To see the steps in the datashader pipeline in detail, you can start with our Pipeline notebook.
+Or you may want to start with detailed case studies of datashader in action, such as our NYC Taxi, US Census, and OpenSky notebooks.
+In most cases, the easiest way to use Datashader via the high-level HoloViews package, which lets you flexibly switch between Datashader and non-Datashader plots generated by Matplotlib or Bokeh.
+Additional notebooks showing how to use datashader for other applications or data types are viewable on Anaconda Cloud and can be downloaded in runnable form as described on the datashader examples page.

 Q: When should I use datashader?

-A: Datashader is designed for working with large datasets, for cases where it is most crucial to faithfully represent the distribution of your data. datashader can work easily with extremely large datasets, with only a fixed-size data structure (regardless of the original number of records) being transferred to your local browser for display.
+A: Datashader is designed for working with large datasets, for cases where it is most crucial to faithfully represent the distribution of your data. datashader can work easily with extremely large datasets, generating a fixed-size data structure (regardless of the original number of records) that gets transferred to your local browser for display.
 If you ever find yourself subsampling your data just so that you can plot it feasibly, or if you are forced for practical reasons to iterate over chunks of it rather than looking at all of it at once, then datashader can probably help you.